aurorascharff/rsc-workshop/STEPS.md

-# React Server Components and React 19 i Next.js App Router
+# React Server Components and React 19 in the Next.js App Router

 ## DAY 1